 Tourists coming to NYC are likely to visit Manhattan first as it boasts many globally recognized landmarks and attractions.

-From Times Square to the Financial District to Central Park, Manhattan has been unanimously crowned the heart and soul of NYC.
+From Times Square to the Financial District to Central Park, Manhattan has been unanimously crowned the heart and soul of NYC and is home to some of the best boutique hotels in Chelsea.

 Yet it’s no surprise that it’s home to some of the most exclusive and pricey real estates in the world, particularly with the glitzy 57th Street a.k.a.
 Billionaires’ Row.